azat-co/practicalnode/chapter9/chapter9.md

 })
 ```

-Moreover, let's add some continuous logic which will provides current time to the browser using `ws.send()` and `new Date`:
+Moreover, let's add some continuous logic that will provide current time to the browser using `ws.send()` and `new Date`:

 ```js
 wss.on('connection', (ws) => {